iconfu/svg-inject/README.md

 ## What about some examples?

-Here are some examples which should cover most use case.
+Here are some examples which cover the most common use cases.

 ### Basic Example

-This is a standard way working on all modern browsers (incl.
-IE9+)
+This is the standard usage of SVGInject which works on all modern browsers, and IE9+.

 ```html
 <html>